-During its launch, Redline Ex claimed the title of its predecessor as possessor of the longest radar range recorded.
+During its launch, Escort Redline Ex claimed the title of its predecessor as the possessor of the longest radar range recorded.
 It has been often considered as one of the best performing detectors available in the market to boot.
-But with new equipment claiming to improve on the features of slightly older models, how does the Redline Ex stack up?
-Let’s discover it together by having a rundown of its design, features, pros and cons below.
+But with new equipment claiming to improve on the features of slightly older models, how does the Escort Redline Ex stack up?
+Let’s discover it together by having a rundown of its design, features, pros, and cons below.

 True stealth operation

 One downside of radar detectors that continues to irk drivers is the inability of some to distinguish legitimate signals from benign ones.
-With Redline Ex’s AutoLearn, you can train it to ignore false alarms on your usual route without the process being tedious.
-Through GPS, it can recognize that you are going the same way and will then repress signals you’ve ignored by storing it on its memory.
+With Escort Redline Ex’s AutoLearn, you can train it to ignore false alarms on your usual route without the process being tedious.
+Like with the Escort iX, through GPS, it can recognize that you are going the same way and will then repress signals you’ve ignored by storing it on its memory.